nelsopet/lecospec/README.md

 JANE'S ERDS (IMAGE HERE)

 ### Preparing Spectral Libraries using PSR Data
-SAMPLE CODE SHOULD  (Use function that ads metadata, removes uncalibrated scans from spectral library,equalizes the number of observation per class and plots the median spectra for each class)
+SAMPLE CODE SHOULD  (Use function that adds metadata, removes uncalibrated scans from spectral library,equalizes the number of observation per class, normalizes the reflectance values and plots the median spectra for each class)
 ```
 SpecLibPSR<-SpectralLibrary_prep(filename = path/to/shapefiles-0f-didgitizedpolygons
                                 outfile = path/to/outputfolder)